oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 If you have weaknesses, liquidate them.

-If an enemy pawn is weak, don’t trade it.
+If an enemy pawn is weak, don't trade it.
 Win it!

 Create a passed pawn.
 Use it.

-Don’t dilly-dally.
+Don't dilly-dally.
 If one of your pawns is attackable, be ready to defend it.

-Don’t hurry, but if there’s a race, win it!
+Don't hurry, but if there's a race, win it!

 Escort passed pawns.
 The king clears the way.

-If the king can’t get in front, get behind.
+If the king can't get in front, get behind.
 Get somewhere.

-If the king can’t blockade, block out.
+If the king can't blockade, block out.

 Zugzwang your opponent.
 Achieve meaningful oppositions.